johnbrandborg/faker-events/README.md

  development and testing purposes without relying on real data.

 ## Usage
+Faker Events allows you to create multiple data structures, and events that occur randomly or schedule, after which are sent to a data stream or system, through the message handler.

-Faker Events is a package that doesn't come with a CLI.
-This is in part due to the Events you create being written in Python as Dictionaries, and processed using a function referred to as the profiler.
+The structures can be defined as Python Dictionaries, and processed using a function referred to as the profiler.

 The Faker package is utilised to generate the data on the profiles.
 Understanding how Faker works is recommended and you can find the documentation